larsiusprime/firetongue/README.md

 ###Exporting TSV files from LibreOffice

 First, click "Save as", then select CSV Format.
-In LibreOffice, TSV format is a special kind of CSV, so both formats start with the same option.
+In LibreOffice, TSV format is a special kind of CSV, so both formats start with the same option.<br>
 ![](/readme_assets/libre_csv.png)

-Enter ".tsv" as the file extension and make sure to check "automatic file name extension" and "edit filter settings"
+Enter ".tsv" as the file extension and make sure to check "automatic file name extension" and "edit filter settings".<br>
 ![](/readme_assets/libre_tsv.png)

 You'll see something like this come up.
 It has already select {Tab} as the delimeter for you!
 Make sure the character set is Unicode (UTF-8), and make sure Text delimeter is blank.
 (It might be a quotation mark).
-Make sure "quote all text cells" is NOT checked.
+Make sure "quote all text cells" is NOT checked.<br>
 ![](/readme_assets/libre_tsv_2.png)

 ###Exporting CSV files